major macro economic indicators

 - Good level of infrastructure

-- High corporate indebtedness to impact growth potential
+- High corporate indebtedness set to impact growth potential

-- Dependency on imports of key technology components
+- Reliance on imports of key technology components

-- Current account surplus expected to narrow and eventually turn into deficit
+- Current account surplus expected to narrow and eventually turn into a deficit

-- Misallocation of capital to SOE sector to erode long-term potential growth
+- Misallocation of capital to the SOE sector could erode long-term potential growth

-- Government strategy is ambiguous on arbitrating between reform and growth
+- Ambiguous government strategy on arbitrating between reform and growth

 - Ageing population, resulting in high public expenditure and higher labour costs